 Generally, discovering a Nutanix cluster from other network monitoring solutions can be tedious.
 There are various elements in the Nutanix network that you need to add individually, such as the cluster, the host, and the individual VMs.

 With OpManager, discovering your entire Nutanix cluster is as simple as adding your IP and credentials, and OpManager will automatically fetch all hosts and VMs under that cluster.
 The list of hosts and their VMs are displayed, and you can simply choose which ones you want to be added in OpManager.
-Additionally, you can provide other credentials (SNMP/WMI/CLI) in the subsequent windows to monitor your VMs more extensively.
+Additionally, you can provide other credentials (SNMP/WMI/CLI) in the subsequent windows to perform Nutanix VM monitoring more extensively and fetch metrics which are otherwise not available through Prism, the default Nutanix monitoring API.

 As difficult as discovering your Nutanix environment is, the process of monitoring all your clusters, hosts, and VMs at the same time is even more tiresome and time-consuming, requiring constant navigating between multiple windows to get the metrics of every individual element in the Nutanix network.